October Revolution in Jazz: Impact

 (These musicians, along with Paul and Carla Bley, would form the core membership of the Jazz Composers Guild.)
 The following weeks saw a series of Guild-sponsored concerts, featuring the Sun Ra Arkestra, the Roswell Rudd-John Tchicai Quartet (later renamed the New York Art Quartet), the Paul Bley Quintet, the Alan Silva Quartet, the Cecil Taylor Unit, the Bill Dixon Sextette, the Free Form Improvisation Ensemble, and the Archie Shepp Septette, at the Cellar Café and several other locations.
 One of these concerts, called the "Pre-Halloween Jazz Party," ran from 9:00 p.m. – 6:00 a.m. on October 30–31 and was put on "to raise funds to provide a permanent home for the Guild."
-These concerts were followed by the Guild's most visible event, a four-day series called Four Days in December, running from December 28–31 at Judson Hall.
+These concerts were followed by the Guild's most visible event, a four-day series called "Four Days in December", running from December 28–31 at Judson Hall.
 Participants were the Cecil Taylor Unit, the Bill Dixon Sextette, the Paul Bley Quintet, the Jazz Composer's Guild Orchestra, the Free Form Improvisation Ensemble, the Archie Shepp Quartet, the Roswell Rudd-John Tchicai Quartet, and the Sun Ra Arkestra.
 According to Ingrid Monson, "The first night pulled a standing-room-only crowd of 300, while the remaining nights drew about 150 each.
 In any case, the success of these two concert series served as a basis for optimism about the possibilities of alternative means of organizing musical events."

 The Guild soon abandoned the Cellar Café when the owner of the building more than doubled the rent.
 The Café was also issued a summons for presenting music without a proper license, and closed its doors.
 The Guild itself proved to be short-lived, but did "light the way for the organisations that were to follow," such as the Jazz and People's Movement, the Collective Black Artists group, and the AACM.

 Tributes

-In 1994, in celebration of the thirty-year anniversary of the October Revolution in Jazz, Rashied Ali (who had participated in the 1964 concerts), Borah Bergman, Joe McPhee, Wilber Morris, and the Myra Melford Trio recorded an album titled The October Revolution, released on the Evidence label.
+In 1994, in celebration of the thirtieth anniversary of the October Revolution in Jazz, Rashied Ali (who had participated in the 1964 concerts), Borah Bergman, Joe McPhee, Wilber Morris, and the Myra Melford Trio recorded an album titled The October Revolution, released on the Evidence label.